zwest-personal/demo/services/node-performer/README.md

 Not much quite yet, just the base TS boilerplate with some cleanup of the excess stuff - this boilerplate has a nice folder/file setup but generates a crazy amount of excess scaffolding.

+This service, like others, has a lot of 'in progress' stuff either that doesn't quite work yet or I didn't commit up at all (eg unit tests)

 ## Boilerplate Generator About

-This project was created with [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript).
+This project was created initially with [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript) just to get a file structure going.

 # Running in Docker